• Skip to main content

 How to Store Cashew Cream

-Store your cashew cream in an airtight container in the fridge for up to 5 days.
-It will thicken slightly as it chills, so give it a good stir before using.
+Store your cashew cream in a sealed jar or airtight container in the refrigerator for up to 5 days.
+It will thicken as it chills, so give it a stir before using.

 Cashew cream sauce in a bowl.